• Aboutus

 1. What is AI credit scoring?

-The use of machine-learning algorithms in the field of artificial intelligence (AI)- based credit scoring represents an improvement over conventional methods for assessing borrower risk by utilizing historical loan performance and a broader scope of financial data than those used in traditional credit scoring.
+The use of machine-learning algorithms in the field of artificial intelligence (AI)-based credit scoring represents an improvement over conventional methods for assessing borrower risk by leveraging historical loan performance and a broader scope of financial data than traditional credit scoring.

 2. How is it different from a traditional FICO-style score?